-The decadal inversions of the horizontal circulation, peculiar phenomena in the Ionian Sea, according to the BiOS theory (see, e.g., Rubino et al., 2020 and papers cited therein), are not wind induced but are due to inversions of the internal density gradients.
-Observations reveal that a reversal can occur very rapidly, i.e., at time scales on the order of a month (see Gačić et al., 2014).
-Here, we simulate this type of situation in a rotating tank and compare it with observational data gathered in the Ionian basin during the 2012 exceptional dense water overflow.
+The decadal inversions of the horizontal circulation, peculiar phenomena in the Ionian Sea, according to the BiOS theory (see, e.g., Rubino et al., 2020, and papers cited therein), are not wind induced but are due to inversions of the internal density gradients.
+Observations reveal that a reversal can occur very rapidly, i.e., at timescales of the order of a month (see Gačić et al., 2014).
+Here, we simulate this type of situation in a rotating tank and compare it with observational data gathered in the Ionian Basin during the 2012 exceptional dense-water overflow.
 This remarkable phenomenon occurred when, due to the harsh 2012 winter, the BiOS cyclonic mode, which started in 2011, was suddenly interrupted and reversed to anticyclonic flow.
-To carry out the comparison between such reversal and tank experiments, we focus on two laboratory experiments where different dense water discharge rates created dynamics similar to those observed in the real ocean.
-For the two experiments analyzed in detail, the ambient fluid consists of two layers: the upper layer is made of freshwater, while the lower layer has a density of 1015 kg m-3.
-In the first part of the experiments, 1010 kg m-3 water was discharged for a period of 45 rotation days (1 day = 120 s), after which water with a high density of 1020 kg m-3 was released until the 90th day.
-We varied the dense water flow rates of the two experiments and observed the evolution of the current field.
-The formation of the large basin-wide anticyclonic gyre in the surface layer of the central flat-bottom area of the tank initiates after the dense water flow starts.
-Concurrently, over the slope area in the upper layer, the cyclonic vorticity manifests as a series of counterclockwise-traveling mesoscale cyclones (leaving the shallow water on their right) or in the form of cyclonic basin-wide shear.
-We show that mesoscale eddy activity depends on the dense water discharge rate.
-Additionally, mesoscale eddies propagate anticlockwise from dense water sources until the onset of basin-wide anticyclonic circulation.
-Then, the vortices are advected by the mean basin-wide flow in the opposite direction.
-In the lower layer of the slope area, instead, an anticyclonic vorticity is generated, and therefore, in that portion of the tank, the current field behaves in a twolayer fashion from the point of view of the vorticity pattern.
+To carry out the comparison between such reversal and tank experiments, we focus on two laboratory experiments where different densewater discharge rates created dynamics similar to those observed in the real ocean.
+For the two experiments analyzed in detail, the ambient fluid consists of two layers: the upper layer is made of freshwater, whereas the lower layer has a density of $1015 \text{ kg m}^{-3}$ .
+In the first part of the experiments, 1010 kg m-3 water was discharged for a period of 45 rd (1 rd = 120 s), after which water with a high density of $1020 \text{ kg m}^{-3}$ was released until the day 90.
+We varied the dense-water flow rates of the two experiments and observed the evolution of the current field.
+The formation of the large basin-wide anticyclonic gyre in the surface layer of the central flat-bottom area of the tank initiates after the dense-water flow starts.
+Concurrently, over the slope area in the upper layer, the cyclonic vorticity manifests as a series of counterclockwise-traveling mesoscale cyclones (leaving the shallow water on their right) or in the form of cyclonic basinwide shear.
+We show that mesoscale eddy activity depends on the dense-water discharge rate.
+Additionally, mesoscale eddies propagate anticlockwise from dense-water sources until the onset of basin-wide anticyclonic circulation.
+The vortices are then advected by the mean basin-wide flow in the opposite direction.
+In the lower layer of the slope area, an anticyclonic vorticity is generated instead; therefore, in that portion of the tank, the current field behaves in a two-layer fashion from the point of view of the vorticity pattern.
 The vorticity in the Ionian Sea shows a vertical structure both in the continental slope and in the central deep area, as in the rotating tank.
-We show that the evolution of the flow field in the Ionian following dense water outflow from the Adriatic is dynamically similar to the flow field in the rotating tank following dense water injection.
-A similarity is shown for the experiment with a dense water discharge rate of $1.6\ 10^{-3}\ m^3\ s^{-1}$ when the ratio between the vorticity rate of change in the Ionian and tank is of the same order of magnitude as the inverse of the ratio of the residence times.
-This laboratory experiment confirms that the internal forcing, the only forcing applied in the rotating tank, is sufficient to create inversions of the basin-wide cyclonic circulation to anticyclonic circulation in the Ionian Sea, as already hypothesized by the BiOS theory.
+We show that the evolution of the flow field in the Ionian following dense-water outflow from the Adriatic is dynamically similar to the flow field in the rotating tank following dense-water injection.
+A similarity is